 Before that day, my photography had become okay, at best; with the advent of social media my work slowly devolved to taking safe shots meant to garner the most attention on social media, and I was miserable because of it.
 When I was a young man, I would have been happy with just one person telling me they liked my work whereas in 2014 if I didn’t get a certain amount of likes on social media, I would become depressed.

 On the day it all changed

 I woke up with a terrible emptiness in my heart that had me feeling I couldn’t be alone that day.
-I needed to keep active, I needed to be outside.
+I needed to keep active, and I needed to be outside.
 I drove into Chinatown, set my camera to zone focus, and began taking pictures of all those walking by me, in the rain.

-Listening to the song and its lyrics and looking at the faces of those passing by me, something in me switched.
+Listening to the song and its lyrics, and looking at the faces of those passing by me, something in me switched.

 The cold rain seeping through my coat and chilling me to the bone stopped being something I dealt with.
 Instead, it became the catalyst for this overwhelming feeling I began experiencing, where the wet feel of my clothes and the crisp air opening the deepest corners of my lungs made me feel ecstatic, feel alive.

 I recognized something in the eyes of everyone I’d passed; a disconnect and also a fear that can only come when just being around people can be the most terrifying thing one can do.